mmbman/Katagiri/jewel-mirror-awareness.md

 That is the seed.
 Everyone’s body and mind are the seed.
 Everyone has the seed and everyone deserves to let it grow, and blossom, and bear fruit.
 The fruit is called the Sambhogakaya buddha.

-Samboghakaya buddha is something between Dharmakaya buddha and what is called Nirmanakaya buddha, which is the physical world we can sense.
+Sambhogakaya buddha is something between Dharmakaya buddha and what is called Nirmanakaya buddha, which is the physical world we can sense.

 So if you have this seed, where can it grow?